2017 Ottawa Redblacks season

-The 2017 Ottawa Redblacks season was the fourth season for the team in the Canadian Football League.
+The 2017 Ottawa Redblacks season was the fourth season for the team in the Canadian Football League (CFL).
 The Redblacks finished in second place in the East Division with an 8–9–1 record and hosted a playoff game for the third consecutive year.
 The team lost to the Saskatchewan Roughriders in the East Semi-Final in a season where Ottawa hosted the 105th Grey Cup championship at TD Place Stadium.
 This was the fourth season with Marcel Desjardins as general manager and Rick Campbell as head coach.

 Off-season

 Open Tryout Sessions

 On January 15, 2017, the Redblacks announced they would be holding open tryouts across North America during the spring.
 The dates and locations are listed in the table below: